sameeravithanage/swim-meet-manager/README.md

 # swim-meet-manager
-an online system to manage swimming meets
+script to work with google sheets to handle entries of a swimming meet.

+prerequisites: python2, gspread, google-auth